allenai/OLMo-Eval/paloma/README.md

 ```

 ## Pretraining your model
-If you are pretraining from scratch, we recomend you adopt several experimental controls that will allow the greatest level of comparability for your results.
+If you are pretraining from scratch, we recommend you adopt several experimental controls that will allow the greatest level of comparability for your results.
 In this section we detail how you can accomplish these experimental controls.

 ### Decontaminating your pretraining data
 Our decontamination approach is implemented in the Dolma Tooling repo.
 This will allow you to remove any document from any your pretraining data that is contaminated with respect to the Paloma.